-Sadly, we always have a long list of cats that need our help, there are always more cats than there are spaces available.
-We do operate an admissions waiting list, with cats most in need given the highest priority.
+Sadly, we always have a long list of cats that need our help and there are always more cats than there are spaces available.
+We operate an admissions waiting list, with cats most in need given the highest priority.
 Whilst we might not be able to help immediately, we will respond to all calls offering advice and practical solutions.

-Unfortunately we are asked to help out more and more with strays.
-There are strict guidelines to which we must adhere, to ascertain that a cat is actually a stray before it can be re-homed.
-If you have any doubt as to whether a cat is a stray, abandoned or a feral don’t hesitate to get in touch, we have a wealth of knowledge and can provide help.
+Unfortunately, we are asked to help more and more with strays.
+There are strict guidelines to which we must adhere, to ascertain that a cat is actually a stray before it can be rehomed.
+If you have any doubt as to whether a cat is a stray, abandoned or feral, don’t hesitate to get in touch - we have a wealth of knowledge and can provide help.

-Feral or just frightened - The term “feral” is commonly misused and is often used to label any cat that lives outdoors and is apparently unsocialised to humans, displaying instinctive fearful and defensive behaviour (hissing, growling, spitting) and avoiding human contact.
-Some of these cats will have been born in the wild, the descendents of unneutered domesticated cats that have strayed or been abandoned.
-But many are also simply unneutered stray, homeless, unwanted or abandoned and have reverted to an instinctive “feral” behaviour just to survive.
-Very often these are not ferals, they’re just frightened animals Whether they are feral or timid we work with all cats to find them the right home for them.
+The term 'feral' is commonly misused to label any cat that lives outdoors and is apparently unsocialised to humans, displaying instinctive fearful and defensive behaviour (hissing, growling, spitting) and avoiding human contact.
+Some of these cats will have been born in the wild, the descendants of unneutered domesticated cats that have strayed or been abandoned.
+But many are simply unneutered stray, homeless, unwanted or abandoned cats and have reverted to instinctive 'feral' behaviour just to survive.
+Very often these are not feral, they’re just frightened animals.
+Whether they are feral or timid we work with all cats to find them the right home for them.

 Cats that have always had to live by their wits and haven’t been socialised are generally feral.
-They can’t t be rehomed but neither should they be allowed to suffer.
-Ferals are generally not spayed or neutered and can quickly become a problem.
-If there is sufficient food & shelter available we can help with ferals by Trapping, Neutering & Returning them to where they were found.
-If conditions aren’t suitable for the feral to be returned we will arrange to transfer it to one of our volunteer small holdings/farms who have agreed to provide food & shelter.
+They can’t be rehomed but neither should they be allowed to suffer.
+Feral are generally not spayed or neutered and can quickly become a problem.
+If there is sufficient food and shelter available, we can help by trapping, neutering and returning them to where they were found.
+If conditions aren’t suitable for the feral cat to be returned we will arrange to transfer it to one of our volunteer small holdings or farms who have agreed to provide food and shelter.